 In the enormous panniculectomies, Dr. Linder does not tighten the muscles internally.
 This is because the muscle will tear with these sutures, thus increasing the risk of bleeding while not affecting the final outcome.

 Panniculectomies are a functional surgery.
 In fact, patients often have hygienic problems with dermatitis along the suprapubic region extending along the inguinal crease.
 They may also have lower back pain due to the massive amount of skin over-draping, which can drape all the way to the suprapubic region.

-Abdominoplasties on the other hand are normally considered a cosmetic or elective procedure in which again simple removal of tissue and skin with tightening of the rectus sheath is performed.
-Patients who undergo abdominoplasties normally have had one or more children, large deliveries or have had a mild to moderate amount of weight fluctuation.
+On the other hand, abdominoplasties are normally considered a cosmetic procedure because it involves the simple removal of tissue and skin with the tightening of the rectus sheath.
+Patients who undergo abdominoplasties normally have had one or more children, experienced large deliveries, or have had a mild to moderate amount of weight fluctuation.